isabella232/livefyre.en/help/implementation/c-creating-livefyre-tokens-c-.md

    ```

-    * **articleId:** *required* A unique identifer for your collection within your Livefyre site.
+    * **articleId** *required*:  A unique identifer for your collection within your Livefyre site.
 Typically, the unique articleId used in your CMS. (e.g. your WordPress post ID) This value should never change.
 Livefyre identifies unique collections by the combination of siteId and articleId.

 1. Generate a signed JWT Token of the Dictionary, using the Site Key provided to you by Livefyre.
 Please note that you must specify the correct hash algorithm, as the JWT package does not use HS256 by default.